jonsuh/jonsuh.com/_posts/2015-05-26-august-connect.md

 {% include image.html src="https://farm9.staticflickr.com/8766/17519052554_ef3d29fecc_c.jpg" alt="August Connect inside packaging" padding="66.75%" async="1" %}

 The design of the August Connect is simple, clean, and inconspicuous—even if it’s exposed, it should look great plugged into a wall.
-Unlike the August Smart Lock, the August Connect only comes in one color: white.
+Unlike the August Smart Lock, it only comes in one color: white.

 ## Installation and Setup